JesusCamarena/Clase_Intro_mecatronica/Ejemplos_Arduino/E00_ Syntaxis_basica(template)/README.md

 ## :exclamation: Licencia
  * This project is licensed under the [Attribution-NonCommercial-ShareAlike 3.0(CC-BY-NC-SA 3.0)]
- * License - see the LICENSE.md file for details or read here https://creativecommons.org/licenses/by-nc-sa/3.0/
+ * License - see the LICENSE.md file for details or read it here https://creativecommons.org/licenses/by-nc-sa/3.0/

 ## :speech_balloon: Agradecimientos
 -